 Contact us: Call the HIV Disease Manager on 0860 100 646 or email firstname.lastname@example.org for a confidential conversation.

 Oncology Disease Management

-Our Oncology Disease Management team are a group of highly skilled healthcare professionals who work in conjunction with your doctor to ensure that the treatment you receive is both clinically appropriate and cost-effective.
-Our team is also supported by a number of oncologists and haematologists from the private, public and academic sectors.
+Our Oncology Disease Management Programme supports members with cancer.
+Our team consists of highly skilled healthcare professionals who work in conjunction with your doctor to ensure that the treatment you receive is both clinically appropriate and cost-effective.
+They are also supported by a number of oncologists and haematologists from the private, public and academic sectors.

 What does the programme include?

 Our Oncology Disease Management Programme gives you the following benefits:

 - Access to the Independent Clinical Oncology Network (ICON): We’ve contracted with ICON, an organisation that includes 75% of all practicing oncologists in South Africa in order to provide your oncology treatment.
 For more details of the ICON Network, visit www.cancernet.co.za or call your Oncology Case Manager on 0860 100 572.